SimonHFrost/resume/resume.md

 *   Feb 2010 - Feb 2013: **Frost Family Trust** - **New Zealand**

     As a property manager I was responsible for operations related to a small selection of apartments.
-In February 2012 the Canterbury earthquake occured which also tasked me with arranging repairs, relaying information to and from tenants, and dealing with insurance claims.
+In February 2012 the Canterbury earthquake occurred which also tasked me with arranging repairs, relaying information to and from tenants, and dealing with insurance claims.

 Personal Projects